highflyer910/highflyer_vscode_theme/README.md

 6. From the menu bar click: Code > Preferences > Color Theme > `Highflyer theme`

-## Contribution optimize VScode theme colors for other languages
+## Contribution

-If you want to contribute to this project, you can optimize the colors for other languages.
+If you want to contribute to this project, feel free to open an issue.

+Also you can optimize the colors for other languages.

 To do this, you need to follow these steps:

 1. Fork this repository
 2. Clone your forked repository